CryoMyst/HeatVR_AuthBypass/README.md

 4. Enjoy not needing to authentication via Patreon

 ## Explanation
-Instead of patching the binary this mades use of the Auth class behaviour of a HWID in the PlayerPrefs allowing bypassing Patreon Therefore this will work for all versions until they patch this mode of authentication out.
+Instead of patching the binary this makes use of the Auth class behaviour of a HWID in the PlayerPrefs allowing bypassing Patreon.
+Therefore this will work for all versions until they patch this mode of authentication out.
 ![Auth Class](AuthClass.png)